aosabook/500lines/flow-shop/chapter.md

     random.shuffle(neighbourhoods)
 ```

 Next, we iterate through each of the subsets and for each one we find the best permutation of jobs in that subset.
-Already we have seen similar code above for iterating through all permutations of the most idle jobs.
+We have seen similar code above for iterating through all permutations of the most idle jobs.
 The key difference here is that we record only a single best permutation for the subset, as the larger neighbourhood is constructed by choosing one permutation for each subset of the considered jobs.

 ```python
     for subset in neighbourhoods[:flow.MAX_LNS_NEIGHBOURHOODS]: